 To access the extended page 2 registers (16E2-30E2), enable extended register access by writing 0x0002 to register 31.
-For more information, see Table 31.
+For more information, see the table in section 3.2.26.

 When extended page 2 register access is enabled, reads and writes to registers 16-30 affect the extended registers 16E2-30E2 instead of those same registers in the IEEE- specified register space.
 Registers 0-15 are not affected by the state of the extended page register access.